makuke1234/femto/README.md

 	* [x] Shows more information about search result in the status
 	* [x] Actually displays correct line number on mouse clicks
 	* [x] Shows current line & column when typing/moving cursor around
+	* [ ] Shows current tab number and number of tabs on the title bar
 	* [ ] Advanced theming support, load themes from separate files
 	* [ ] Advanced undo/redo, choose which way to redo